 One of the most exciting aspects of a sea kayaking trip in the San Juan Islands is the chance to witness abundant marine wildlife – often at close range.
 There are tidepools full of fascinating creatures, more than a hundred bald eagle nests, thousands of harbor seals, millions of migrating salmon, and much more.

-Many people ask us if it is safe to be in a kayak near orca whales.
+Many people ask us if it is safe to watch orca whales from a kayak.
 The answer is an emphatic YES!
 These intelligent predators have never injured a human in the wild.
 Orcas are extremely aware of their surroundings and do not collide with boats.
 They approach kayakers with the same respect that we offer them.

-As far as other marine mammals go, the San Juan Islands are home to thousands of harbor seals and we see them in large numbers on all the kayak tours.
-Northern sea lions, California sea lions, and elephant seals are seen infrequently during the summer months.
+As far as other marine mammals go, the San Juan Islands are home to five thousand harbor seals and we see them in large numbers on all the kayak tours.
+Northern sea lions, California sea lions, and elephant seals are seen infrequently during the summer months but more often in spring and fall.
 River otters and minks are frequently seen along shore on our camping tours.